 National Medical Society of the District of Columbia

-Predominantly Negro professional body established 1870 as a result of discrimination.
-Many Negro physicians refused to join this "mixed" society.
+Professional body established in 1870 as a result of discrimination.
+Predominantly consisting of African Americans, many black physicians refused to join this "mixed" society.

 North Carolina Medical Society